National, State and Local Emergencies are still in effect.

 Note : web sites are changing the pages about COVID-19 often, so we are just giving the top-level address.

-The NEW central reporting site for Covd19 is now : Lake County Public Health : COVID-19 Data
+The central reporting site for Covd19 DATA is : Lake County Public Health : COVID-19 Data

 - California Covid-19 Page